Bringing iconic design online

 Fritz Hansen wanted to create a digital expression of the brand’s style and luxury through an online experience that mirrors their stores and showrooms.
 This required a new platform and e-commerce solution, together with a strong, international online presence.

-Valtech transformed Fritz Hansen’s online presence from a web catalog into a dynamic digital universe that puts design, product and material at the forefront.
+Valtech transformed Fritz Hansen’s online presence from a web catalogue into a dynamic digital universe that puts design, product and material at the forefront.
 Storytelling that includes static and moving images presents the products, designers and design processes.
 This puts the products into context and not only confirms the customer’s decision to buy an expensive piece of art, but also conveys the story of the brand.

 The platform was built around the needs of several target audiences.
 There is the focus on the end user, but at the same time professionals should be able to use it to download digital assets like images, 3D models and objects.
 These professionals are often working within larger industries as designers or architects and require very specific information, whereas end-users are more driven by engaging product imagery.